Runtime Performance of Evolutionary Algorithms for the Chance-constrained Makespan Scheduling Problem: Theoretical Performance for CCMSP-2

 Let the potential of the solution $x$ maintained during Phase-1 be $p_1(x) = ||M_0(x)| - |M_1(x)||$.
-Observe that $1 \le p_1(x) \le n$.
+Observe that $0 \le p_1(x) \le n$.
 Moreover, by Lemma~\ref{lem:optimal solution to CCMSP-2^+}, we have that for any two solutions $x'$ and $x''$ to $I_2^+$, if $p_1(x') < p_1(x'')$ then $L(x') < L(x'')$.

-The mutation of the RLS flipping exactly a $t(x)$-bit of $x$ (i.e., if $t(x) = 0$ then flipping a 0-bit; otherwise, a 1-bit), can be generated by the RLS with probability $\Omega(1/4)$, and the obtained solution $x'$ has a smaller potential value compared to $x$, more specifically, $p_1(x') = p_1(x) -2$.
-Combining $p_1(x') = p_1(x) -2$ with the conclusion given above gets $L(x') < L(x)$, and $x'$ can be accepted by the RLS.
-Then using the Additive Drift analysis~\citep{he2004study}, based on the upper bound $n$ of $p_1(x_0)$, we can derive that Phase-1 takes expected runtime $O(n)$ to obtain the first equal-solution $x_1$, based on $x_0$.
-Moreover, it is easy to see that after the acceptance of $x_1$, any non-equal-solution cannot be accepted anymore by Lemma~\ref{lem:optimal solution to CCMSP-2^+}.
+The mutation of RLS flipping exactly a $t(x)$-bit of $x$ (i.e., if $t(x) = 0$ then flipping a 0-bit; otherwise, a 1-bit), can be generated by RLS with probability $1/4$, and the obtained solution $x'$ has a smaller potential value compared to $x$, more specifically, $p_1(x') = p_1(x) -2$.
+Combining $p_1(x') = p_1(x) -2$ with the conclusion given above gets $L(x') < L(x)$, and $x'$ can be accepted by RLS.
+Then using the Additive Drift analysis~\citep{he2004study}, based on the upper bound $n$ of $p_1(x_0)$, we can derive that Phase-1 takes expected runtime $O(n)$ to obtain the first equal solution $x_1$, based on $x_0$.
+Moreover, note that after the acceptance of $x_1$, any non-equal solution cannot be accepted anymore by Lemma~\ref{lem:optimal solution to CCMSP-2^+}.
 W.l.o.g., assume that $|M_0(x_1)| = |M_1(x_1)| + 1 = \frac{n+1}{2}$.

 {\bf Phase-2}.
 Obtaining the first optimal solution based on $x_1$.

 {\bf Case (1)}. $cov[l_0(x_1)] < cov[l_1(x_1)]$.